carlosp2001/GITCOURSELAB/README.md

-I wanna be editing the README file.
+I dont wanna be editing the README file.
 Adding some more details about the project description.